 Hello, and thank you for checking me out!

 Although I come from the windy city, Chicago, I graduated from high school in 2014 at an amazing boarding school called Culver Academies in Culver, Indiana.
-I received my MA in Business Management & Marketing as well as my BA (Hons) Photography & Digital Media at Bath Spa University (in Bath, England), and am on track to graduate in 2017.
+I received my MA in Business Management & Marketing as well as my BA (Hons) Photography & Digital Media at Bath Spa University (in Bath, England), and now I'm seeking a full time creative position.
 You're probably wondering why a young American decided to move to a different country in the first place.
 Click here for a better understanding on why I decided to cross the pond for University!
-Also, check out the video below to see how I'm doing now.
+Also, check out the video below to see how I was doing in first year.

 Beyond taking photos, I have a passion for making ideas come to life.
 I thoroughly enjoy taking unique portraits, creating content for businesses and badass social media accounts, travel, documentary, and working with people (+ dogs).
 Photography lets me play within these realms, making my "work" more like play.
 I enjoy what I do and love studying in the field I love.
 I have created all of the images/visual content on this site, unless clearly stated within a caption.
 The visual world is my playground and I thankful to be a part of the creative workforce everyday.